-Global Upside assist you to expand business in Spain by providing talent acquisition, human resources, accounting, payroll, tax, incorporation, and professional employer organization (PEO)/employer of record (EOR) services.
-Our comprehensive offerings create an end-to-end solution to help you establish your business and optimize your operations, all while maintaining compliance with Turkish laws and regulations.
+Global Upside helps businesses expand into Turkey by providing talent acquisition, human resources, accounting, payroll, tax, incorporation, and professional employer organization (PEO)/employer of record (EOR) services.
+Our comprehensive offerings create an end-to-end solution that helps you establish your business and optimize your operations, all while maintaining compliance with Turkish laws and regulations.

 The hiring and incorporation processes in Turkey are often complex, time-consuming, and involve numerous legal and compliance challenges.
-Global Upside simplifies this process and lifts the compliance burden for your business.
+Global Upside simplifies these processes and lifts the compliance burden from your business.
 Our teams have the experience and expertise required to help you establish a legal entity in Turkey.
 We also offer PEO/EOR solutions to companies interested in hiring employees quickly, without setting up a legal entity in the country.

 Turkey, located at the junction of southeastern Europe and western Asia, has a population of 80 million.
 The country is well-suited for foreign businesses with numerous measures having been introduced by the government to promote investment in Turkey.

-A joint-stock company (JSC) has minimum capital required is ₺50,000.
+A joint-stock company (JSC) has a minimum capital requirement of ₺50,000.
 The shares are divided amongst the stockholders.
 A JSC is a good option for large-scale foreign investors interested in incorporating in Turkey.

-A general partnership/commandite company is a type in which partners/commanditers are registered and the liabilities shared are limited.
-There is no minimum capital required and the obligations are not the same for all the partners.
+A general partnership/commandite company is a type of entity in which partners/commanditers are registered and the liabilities shared are limited.
+There is no minimum capital required.

 A limited partnership/collective company is a type of establishment that has no minimum capital requirement.
 The capital contribution by the partners determines how the liabilities are shared.
 This type of entity can be associated with profit-oriented activities.